alexfernandez/alexfernandez.github.io/2025/modern-art.md

 but there are newer forms which did not exist a few decades ago, like computer games or influencing.

+To close this tour, let me quote my teacher Arturo Martín Burgos again:

+> Since emotions can be quite hard to explain,
+> any classification of "arts" is complicated:
+> each individual is free to decide which artistic stimuli they like,
+> cause emotions and in the end get to them.
+> But having a scheme can help people who need to put some order in their inclinations.

 ## 🙏 Acknowledgements

 Thanks to Pablo and Mapi from Casa Cactus for letting me use their wonderful computer-generated designs.
+Thanks to Arturo Martín Burgos for the discussion, his insightful comments and his knowledge.

 Thanks to my daughter Lucía for the inspiration to write this article, and the many interesting conversations we have had about the topic of art.